tp374/Tricia-Park-Portfolio/final-project-part-two.md

 # User research

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

-Text here!
+>  Due to the rapid development and proliferation of AI technology in many sectors, my target audience is the general adult public, particularly those who are english speaking
+> my peer, American,

+> target audience is the general adult public, particularly those are english speaking
+> As AI is a global and the studies used, bringing in data from multiple countries,
+> target audience are younger people, particularly those in college who are deciding what career path to take.
+The rapid development and proliferation of AI technology in many sectors

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.